davidc5013/sep11-freedom-project/blog/entry01.md

 ### Content

 Hello everybody, this is my first blog as a junior for my sep11 freedom project.
-I think at this point the readers will know the purpose of blogs and freedom project, but in case
+I think at this point the readers will know the purpose of blogs and freedom project, but in case you don't, Freedom project is a whole year

 [Next](entry02.md)